jethornton/mesact1/docs/source/description.rst

 *	Add a VCP Panel

-*	Add and configure the Classicladder PLC
+*	Add and configure the Classicladder PLC options

 *	Get Motherboard, CPU, and NIC information about the PC

 *	Test the Thread Period

 *	Check the configuration for errors at any time during the creation

+*	Load a configuration at startup

+*	Create a backup of the entire configuration directory with a date and time stamp

+*	Board layout image of all the daughter boards as well as the selected board

+*	Wiring diagram for the Smart Serial connection

+*	HAL funtion assistant to help create custom HAL code